Presidential Leadership Program

 - Participate in President Rosenberg’s “think tank” sessions as scheduled throughout the year

 Our application for the 2021 cohort will open in mid-July 2021.
 Those eligible to apply will receive an email with more information on how to apply.
 Eligibility is determined by the following criteria:

-- Full-time faculty or staff for at least one calendar year by time of application
+- Full-time faculty or staff for at least two calendar years by time of application deadline

 - Bachelors degree or higher